xizhonghua/GreenDC-Summary/papers/AdnanS12_dynamic-deferral-geoDC.md

 ### PPT
 - For motivation: draw a figure, mark different data centers of Amazon to show different prices, time zones, load balancing concept.

+### Weakness
+- Migration may not be appropriate or must associate with non-negligible time cost for data-intensive jobs, e.g., MapReduce workloads.

 ### To Check
 - In page-188, the offline optimal algorithm is executed at every time slot?
 If yes, then the problem formualtion will be weak.